YueErro/udacity_robotics_sw_engineer/4-localization/concepts.md

 ![](images/state_transition_covariance.png)

 However, your intuition may suggest that it should be affected by more than just the state transition function.
 For instance, additional uncertainty may arise from the prediction itself.
-If so, you’re correct!
+If so, you're correct!

 To calculate the posterior covariance, the prior covariance is multiplied by the state transition function squared, and _Q_ added as an increase of uncertainty due to process noise. _Q_ can account for a robot slowing down unexpectedly, or being drawn off course by an external influence.

 ![](images/state_transition_posterior_covariance.png)

-Now we’ve updated the mean and the covariance as part of the state prediction.
+Now we've updated the mean and the covariance as part of the state prediction.

 **Quiz 1**